 2) Lists resources for becoming excellent community members and for building better dance communities

-5) Offers contact information for kizomba groups and local Ambassadors in an ever-increasing number of cities and countries.
+4) Offers contact information for kizomba groups and local Ambassadors in a number of cities and countries.

 Learn with us!